gruhflust/dto_admin/README.md

 as the default shell.
 Finally, it installs a colorful prompt that displays IP address, username and current directory in different colors.

 The playbook `dto_proxmox.yml` disables the subscription warning on a Proxmox host by patching `/usr/share/javascript/proxmox-widget-toolkit/proxmoxlib.js` and restarting the `pveproxy` service.
+It further displays storage status, network configuration, IP addresses, block devices and the Proxmox version.

 Run the playbook: